 Especially in "long tail" genres like Jazz and Classical, customers have often problems finding the right tracks because of bad tagging.
 We have been working close with Managers from Labels to understand why this happens and to learn about their needs when it comes to data management.
 With Constellations we helped them to work more efficient, failure-free and cost-effective.
 Goodby Excel, Word and Dropbox.

 Knowable was a tool for product designers and engineers from all over the world to document and collaborate on building hardware products.
 Think of it like a Github for the real world: With easy iterations, seamless version control, and efficient team management, knowable brought much of the thinking of software development to the hardware world.

 Knowable was also accompanied by a sister site, Polymer, which provided an easy way to find people to join forces with on your next hardware project.

 Even though this was technically not the first company that I co-founded, it felt like the first real one.
 This has mostly to do with the amazing team that was along for the 4 years of working on this ambitious idea.

 |Highlights:||Building a Company and Team from scratch, diving into the Start-Up ecosystem in Europe and the USA, winning Axel-Springers Hy!
 Award and working with great investors who shared our vision|

 I'm a designer and entrepreneur based in Berlin, Germany.
 There a few things that I enjoy more than coming up with a product idea and turning it into reality.
 It's what I love and do best.

-Over the last couple of years I co-founded a Start-Up that went on to create two platforms: Knowable, a collaborative tool to work on hardware projects together and Polymer, a social network that makes it easier for hardware professionals to find each other.
-During this time I also started a conference on the topic of the Internet of Things together with some friends and began mentoring other companies as part of the Seedcamp network.
+Over the last couple of years I co-founded a start-up that went on to create two online platforms, and helped other start-ups and companies to bring their ideas to market.
+During this time I also started a conference on the topic of the Internet of Things and began mentoring young companies as part of the Seedcamp network.